 - Auto shut-off function

-- Comes with a guaranty
+- Comes with a guarantee

 - Risk of temperature variations